jncano/vpc/errors.md

 ## iam_failure
 **Message**: None

-This message can be displayed when there's been a failure to convert an IAM token to an IMS token.
-It may mean that the token you provided is not supported, or there is an invalid key ID.
-If this problem persists, [contact support](getting-help.html).
+A failure occurred in the IAM service verifying authentication or authorization.
+This may be a temporary outage of the IAM service.
+Retry request after few minutes.
+If this problem persists, contact support.

 ## ike_policies_quota_exceeded1